LilConsul/tinycompiled/README.md

 **TinyCompiled:**
 - CLI for scripting and automation (`cli.py`)
 - Interactive GUI for visual learners (`gui.py`)
-- Both interfaces provide the same powerful features
+- Both interfaces provide the same features
 - Switch between modes based on task and preference

 ### Our Educational Impact